Private Education Loans

 - When should I apply for a private loan?
 It is recommended that you apply for a private loan four to six weeks before payment is due.
 Be sure to follow-up with the lender to ensure that you have completed all necessary paperwork.
 It is important to read all correspondence that is received from the lender as they often request additional information to fully underwrite a loan.

 - What is the interest rate and how often does that rate change?
-Interest rates on private student loans are generally variable and can change monthly or quarterly.
+Interest rates on private student loans can be fixed or variable.
+Variable rates can change monthly or quarterly.
 Most rates are determined by using a financial standard such as Prime or LIBOR plus a margin that is usually based on the creditworthiness of a borrower and cosigner.

 - Is the lender charging fees for processing the loan?
 Some lenders charge up-front origination fees that are a percentage of the loan, while others may charge repayment fees.
 If fees are taken out of the loan proceeds, you are still responsible for paying back the full loan amount including the fees.